Hey, I wanted to share a guest post with you I wrote for Minister of Style while she was moving to Florida. Hope you like it, enjoy!

 Wardrobe Building: The Thrifted Edition

-2. Dresses/Skirts – I naturally gravitate towards dress and skirts so these are always second on my list.
-With dresses you have to thinking outside the box and imagine how it would look belted, under a blazer, worn a skirt, etc… The same thing with skirts, can it be taken from a maxi skirt to a midi dress…or from a midi skirt to a belted blouse (got that one from BeautyFash).
+I naturally gravitate towards dress and skirts so these are always second on my list.
+With dresses, you have to think outside the box and imagine how it would look belted, under a blazer, worn a skirt, etc. The same thinking can apply to skirts.
+Can it be taken from a maxi skirt to a midi dress?
+Or from a midi skirt to a belted blouse (got that one from BeautyFash).
 If you are a fashionista that sews you can also make minor alterations to suit your needs.

 That’s my short list of items that you easily thrift and build up your current wardrobe.
-I did leave off pants, only because for a curvy girl like me I have a hard enough time getting a great pair of pants retail.
-I am not sure I am ready to dive in to thrifting pants just yet.
-I really hope this was helpful for anyone that wants to start thrifting or trying to add a few key elements to their wardrobe at a reasonable price.
+I did leave off pants, for a curvy girl like me I have a hard enough time getting a great pair of pants retail.
+Hopefully, this was helpful for anyone that wants to start thrifting or trying to add a few key elements to their wardrobe at a reasonable price.